Everything you need to know about obtaining a fire department permit in Denver, Colorado — requirements, costs, timeline, and application process.

 You may also need to complete registration with the Colorado Secretary of State at sos.state.co.us.

 File your fire department permit application with the Denver city clerk or licensing department.
-Many Colorado municipalities now accept online applications.
+Many Colorado municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $105–$700 (typical range for Denver).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 2-4 weeks in Denver.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Fire Department Permit holders in Colorado are required to carry proper business insurance.
 Compare quotes from top providers.